Northern Lights College: Programs

+Athletics

+Northern Lights College is the only Canadian College that fields a rodeo team.
+The team is based at the Dawson Creek campus and competes in the Canadian College Rodeo Association (CCRA).

 Aboriginal services

 Northern Lights College has Aboriginal Gathering Spaces located at the following campuses: Dawson Creek, Fort St. John, Chetwynd and Fort Nelson.
 The Fort Nelson Gathering Space opened in 2009, while the remaining Gathering Spaces opened in 2011.

 The opening of the Chetwynd Gathering Space was highlighted by the attendance of then Lieutenant Governor of British Columbia, Steven L. Point.

 In 2021 Northern Lights College received $70,000 to support two Indigenous education endowment and project funds.

 Scholarships and bursaries

 The Northern Lights College Foundation is the recipient of funds held in trust for various awards for education.
 Formed in 1981, the Foundation's objectives are: